 Goal 2: General Business Knowledge Our Graduates will demonstrate a mastery of basic business theory, principles, & knowledge in core business disciplines.

 Goal 3: Our Graduates will be effective communicators.
-Students will demonstrate the ability to prepare and present business material orally and in writing.
+Students will prepare and present effective business communications in both written and oral applications.

 Goal 4: Teamwork Students will understand the fundamental concepts of teamwork, and demonstrate the ability to work in teams.